 Because of Earth’s tilt is 23.5° the latitudes of +23.5° and −23.5° are special and have special names.
 The one in the Northern Hemisphere, +23.5° latitude, is called the Tropic of Cancer.
 The one in the Southern Hemisphere, − 23.5° latitude, is called the Tropic of Capricorn.

 These are the latitudes where the Sun is directly overhead at noon once a year.
 In the Northern hemisphere, on the Tropic of Cancer, that is the June Solstice.
 In the Southern Hemisphere, on the Tropic of Capricorn, that is the December Solstice.
 These solstice days are the days with the most (for Summer) or fewest (for Winter) hours of sunlight during the whole year.

 Every six months, Jan Koeman of Zierikzee, the Netherlands, uses a beer-can solargraph to record the progress of the sun in the sky from solstice to solstice.
-On Dec.
-18th he opened the beer-can solargraph and revealed this image.
+Here is a collection of solargraph images compiled by Jan from his site.